 A meeting with Mother Teresa inspired Meera Gandhi to devote her life to charity.
-Now she is celebrating the tenth anniversary of her Giving Back Foundation.
+Now she's making a difference through her Giving Back Foundation.

 Mayfair resident Meera Gandhi is the CEO and founder of the multi-award-winning Giving Back Foundation.